lowpoly-modeling/lowpoly-modeling.github.io/index.md

-## Welcome to Lowpoly-Modeling Pages
+## Low-poly Mesh Generation for Building Models

 We propose a new and effective approach to generate a low-poly rep-resentation for commonly used 3D building models in digital games.
 Our method is designed exclusively for generating the coarsest mesh in the LOD